kenny-evitt/advent-of-code-2019/README.md

 Puzzle input files are stored in the `input` sub-directory and are named like `day-1-puzzle-1`.

 For each puzzle, there is a `process_input` function in the respective module that will read the input file and output the puzzle answer.
+Some puzzles might have a function like `output_answer` instead.